Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

 \subsection{Birth-and-death process with catastrophes}

 We choose to illustrate our result with this example for its clear simplicity.
-We have to admit though that it seems to be also easily treated by the new criteria of \cite{CVly2} (cf. Remark $(vi)$).

-To ensure the uniqueness, we will impose that the catastrophe rate is large enough when the population size is large.
+In this birth and death process, the population can get extinct punctually at any time during what we call a catastrophe.
+These events happen at a rate depending on the current number of alive individuals.
+Otherwise, the process gets extinct when there is only a unique individual that ends up dying.
+To ensure uniqueness of a QSD, we will impose that the catastrophe rate is large enough when the population size is large.
 Biologically, we could imagine that the population is under the threat of some voracious predators, but can stay hidden as long as the population size is not too large.

-{ In fact, one has now quite a complete description of birth-and-death processes.
-It is proved in \cite{MSV14} that there exists a unique QSD for one dimensional birth and death processes if and only if \REQ{\theCmu}\, holds with a uniform constant $C(\mu) = C >0$.
+In fact, one has now quite a complete description of quasi-stationarity for birth-and-death processes.
+It is proved in \cite{MSV14} that there exists a unique QSD for one dimensional birth and death processes if and only if \Req{U:Cmu}\, holds with a uniform constant $C(\mu) = C >0$.
 This equivalence is probably due to the fact that in these models, extinction can only occur once the process is inside some given compact set (i.e. once it has descended from infinity), as suggested in Theorem~19 in \cite{DP13}.
-Like in \cite{ChQSD} and as we will do, the authors of \cite{DP13} include direct extinction from any state of the birth-and-death process --what is called a "catastrophe"-- and Theorem~19 states that the behavior of the process is the same if catastrophe only happens in a compact set.
-In Theorem~4.1 of \cite{ChQSD}, the authors prove that, for a bounded catastrophe rate, there is descent from infinity --see notably \cite{BCM17}-- iff \REQ{\theCmu}\, holds with a uniform constant $C(\mu) = C$.
-This does not exclude however that \REQ{\theCmu}\, could hold without descent from infinity, which we prove with our technique.}
+Like in \cite{ChQSD} and as we will do, the authors of \cite{DP13} include direct extinction from any state of the birth-and-death process (what is called a "catastrophe").
+Theorem~19 in \cite{DP13} states that the behavior of the process is the same if catastrophe only happens in a compact set.
+In Theorem~4.1 of \cite{ChQSD}, the authors prove that, for a bounded catastrophe rate, there is descent from infinity (see notably \cite{BCM17}) iff \Req{U:Cmu}\, holds with a uniform constant $C(\mu) = C$.
+This does not exclude however that \Req{U:Cmu}\, could hold without descent from infinity, which we prove with our technique.